BUILDING SAFER AND MORE POTENT TREATMENTS

 EDC9 targets B-Cells and will initially be tested on patients with drug resistant Non-Hodgkin's Lymphomas (NHL).

-EDC1 kills metastatic cancers that express a protein called dysadherin, which allows cancer to spread throughout the body.
+EDC1 kills cells that express a protein called dysadherin, which allows cancers to spread and alpha cells to grow.